adrienfenech/MaterialIconView/README.md

 ## How to use it ?

-Firtly, you need to add an image to the `MaterialIconView`.
+Firstly, you need to add an image to the `MaterialIconView`.
 You can use `src` parameter in xml, or `setMaterialImageBitmap` programmatically.

 To animate it, you only need to call `mMaterialIconView.animateMaterial()` as `mView.animate()` in basic view.